 Personally, I’m not in favor of stealing live mascots.
 I know it was all meant in jest, but I can’t even fathom what I would do to someone who stole my dog.

-Maybe Texas A&M’s mascot deserved this.
-Texas A&M students have a long history of nabbing mascots, including taking Bevo from the state hog farm in 1963.
+Maybe the official mascot of Texas A&M deserved this.
+After all, Texas A&M students have a long history of nabbing mascots, including taking Bevo from the state hog farm in 1963.
 The “Branding Bunch” also stole Bevo in 1917 and branded the longhorn with a 13-0 marking after Texas A&M’s football team beat UT by that score in 1915.

 Mascot stealing isn’t a dead tradition.
 In fact, it’s still alive and well.
 It’s also potentially dangerous for the animal.